AddyMills/RB-Tools/README.md

 Optional: add "separate" to your arguments to get separated venue tracks (lights, camera cuts, and post procs)

+## Voc2Lipsync

+Dependencies: mido

+Converts a voc lipsync file from GH2 and (potentially) KR to the lipsync format used by RB2 and above.
+This only converts the mouth movements and blink events.
+Using the Audrey script to add some eyebrow movements could make these lipsync files really pop.

+Usage: Run the script with a voc file as its variable.
+Optionally, you can have a third argument to exaggerate the mouth movements.
+Enter this number as a decimal up to 1.5 (150%).

+Example in Windows command line: Voc2lipsync.py freebird.voc 1.2

+This will convert the Free Bird voc file to RB2 lipsync while exaggerating the animations by 20%.

 ## Acknowledgements

 No code outside of my own was used.
 However, I would like to extend special thanks to Maxton and PikminGuts92 for having 010 templates available to figure these scripts out